 “The Salmon Lords”

-This sport was very popular among the English nobility in the mid-19th century; the “Salmon Lords” as they were called in Norway.
+This sport was very popular among the English nobility in the mid-19th century; the “Salmon Lords” as we call them in Norway.
 The country’s own King Harald has been a regular in Lærdal since the 1970s, calling it “my second queen”.
-A huge and recurring problem in most Norwegian salmon rivers since the 1990s has been a fish parasite called Gyrodactylus salaris, or Salmon Fluke.
-Extensive efforts have been made to rid this and other rivers of the parasite.
+A huge and recurring problem in most Norwegian salmon rivers since the 1990s is the fish parasite Gyrodactylus salaris, or Salmon Fluke.
+There has been extensive efforts to rid this and other rivers of the parasite.

 The English Lords were presumably not as keen on taking in the atmosphere in Lærdalsøyri as we were, the cloudy summer evening we arrived and the next morning before leaving.
 We had our first night on our four day road trip of the Fjord Country in the attractive little pension of Sanden Pensjonat.